 There are more features to air conditioning systems than you may think.
 The following are extra features worth consideration.

-Installing a quiet unit to reduce white noise.
-Depending where your system is located noise can disrupt your home comfort.
+- Installing a quiet unit to reduce white noise.
+Where your system is located, noise can disrupt your home comfort.

-Fan-only switches.
+- Fan-only switches.
 This feature gives you the ability to use the fan without running the entire system.
-This will help reduce costs if you are someone who wants to run their system at night.
+This will help reduce costs if you want to run your system at night.